Using a Mobile Wi-Fi Hotspot with Square Terminal

-For some merchants who plan to use Square Terminal (and their hotspot) on-the-go, a built in battery with sufficient battery life can be especially important.
+For some sellers who plan to use Square Terminal (and their hotspot) on the go, a built-in battery with sufficient battery life can be especially important.
 If you plan to use your Mi-Fi hotspot at a stationary location or plugged in inside a vehicle, a wired power connection will be sufficient power for your hotspot.

 Key questions for consideration:

-*Is a lengthy battery life important to support how you do business?
+Is lengthy battery life important to support how you do business?

 Will the battery of the hotspot you are evaluating last a full workday without charging?